Get My Most Popular Drum Mix Toolkit Content for Free

 It’s important to emphasize the low end of the kick with EQ.
 If you feel there isn’t enough bass to your kick drum, a low shelving boost around 80 – 100 Hz normally does the trick.

-When mixing drums, along with everything else, using compression is a subjective subject and everyone has an opinion on how things should be compressed.
+When mixing drums, along with everything else, using compression is a personal subject, and everyone has an opinion on how things should be compressed.
 That said, there are a few guidelines you can follow to get a steadier kick drum sound.

 Then I adjust the attack and release depending on what sort of sound I want.
 A fast attack clamps down on the transient of the kick drum, dulling the initial attack down somewhat, but a slower attack lets the attack of the beater break through before the compressor starts working.

-I try to time the release in time with the beat, so that the compressor has stopped compressing before the next hit.
-It’s easy to do this in modern DAWs because you are able to see the gain reduction meter working, enabling you to tweak the release perfectly in sync with the song.
+I try to time the release in time with the beat so that the compressor has stopped compressing before the next hit.
+It’s easy to do this in modern DAWs because you can see the gain reduction meter working, enabling you to tweak the release perfectly in sync with the song.

-EQ and Compression are the fundamental processors for any mix session.
+EQ and Compression are the first processors for any mix session.
 If you understand how these two processors work, then you’ve solved at least 80% of your mixing problems.

 Snare Drum Sound